95858 - Practices of Social Involvement and Citizen Participation

 Attending students: those who have attended at least 70% of the in-person lessons.

-Group workshop, within the framework of the PSICP course: the team develops research work agreed and constructed with the instructor, linked to the theme and area of the design studio.
+Group work within the PSICP course: the team develops a research project integrated with the design process carried out as part of the integrated SUSTAINABILITY ISSUES AND TARGETS LAB course, agreed with the instructor, linked to the theme and area of the design studio.

-• a presentation to the class (20 minutes for each group during the final lessons of the Practices of social involvement and citizen participation module) +
+• a presentation to the class (25 minutes per group during the final lessons of the module Practices of Social Involvement and Citizen Participation)

-Individual paper (minimum 30,000 characters, spaces and bibliography included) on a topic related to the contents of the course and agreed with the teacher
+For non-attending students the exam consists of: An individual paper (minimum 30,000 characters, spaces and bibliography included) on a topic related to the course content to be agreed with the instructor.

-The paper must be delivered to the teacher via email at least ten days before the official exam session.
-Again via email, the teacher will propose the final grade and, if accepted, will proceed with the minutes on the official date without the need for the students to physically present themselves for the exam.
+The paper must be submitted to the instructor by email at least ten days before the official exam session.
+The instructor will propose the final grade by email and, if accepted, will record it on the official date without the students needing to attend the exam in person.

 Teaching tools